tflores-doc/template-sfdc2msdyn-contact-aggregation/README.md

 ### Where to Download Anypoint Studio
-First thing to know if you are a newcomer to Mule is where to get the tools.
+The first thing to know if you are a newcomer to Mule is where to get the tools.

 + You can download Anypoint Studio from this [Location](https://www.mulesoft.com/platform/studio)
 + You can download Mule runtime from this [Location](https://docs.mulesoft.com/mule4-user-guide/v/4.1/runtime-installation-task)